|Support||Email and Chat|

 Hopefully these issues will get ironed out, but remember, Namecheap is not building the software behind the VPN, but rather relying on a third party.

-6. No browser extensions
+No VPN browser extensions

 At the time of this review, Namecheap VPN does not offer any browser extensions.